-Then, they’re then deep-fried until they’re crisp and golden brown, and dusted with sugar and drizzled with ketchup, mustard, mayo or all three.
+Then, they’re then deep-fried until they’re crisp and golden brown, dusted with sugar, and drizzled with ketchup, mustard, mayo, or all three.

-The result: sweet, salty and completely delicious.
-They’ve became a craze in Korea, quickly becoming one of the most popular street foods.
+The result: sweet, salty, and completely delicious.
+They’ve become a craze in Korea, quickly becoming one of the most popular street foods.

 And shops are opening across the U.S., too; from San Diego across to New York.